-- MCLR/VPP pin needs the resistor to VDD.
-A minimum of 1K should work but 10K is the optimum.
-PIC16F devices with only VDD first ICSP entry (PIC16F8x/87x/7x/7x7) should be fitted with 4K7 minimum to reduce chance of code run problems before VPP rises.
+- MCLR/VPP pin needs a resistor to VDD.
+A minimum of 1K should work but 10K is better.
+PIC16F devices with only VDD first ICSP entry (PIC16F8x/87x/7x/7x7) should be fitted with a 4K7 resistor as a minimum to reduce the possibility of code running before VPP rises.
 Supervisory circuits or push buttons on MCLR should be isolated from the VPP voltage, by placing them on the VDD side of the resistor or by fitting a Schottky diode on this line as per note 1.

-- The 100nF capacitor shown on this pin is optional for HVP but we do recommend that a capacitor is fitted if possible to avoid glitches on MCLR.
-This is the maximum value, and we recommend something smaller.
+- The 100nF capacitor shown on MCLR/VPP pin is optional for HVP but we do recommend that a capacitor is fitted to avoid glitches on MCLR.
+100nF is the maximum value, and we recommend something smaller.
 Larger capacitors may prevent the PIC from entering HVP mode.
 Do not fit for LVP mode.

-- If possible, the Clock and Data lines should be dedicated to ICSP but where this is undesirable,
+- If possible, Clock and Data lines should be dedicated to ICSP but where this is not possible,

 the application circuit should be isolated from the data and clock lines with series resistors, above 10K.